Welcome to the Gerald L. Boarman Discovery Center!

 Given by Biao Li & Ming Zhu Lao

 Offices and conference room for members of the School’s administrative team and support staff.
 The conference room was given in honor of James Lemon Pitzer ’17 by The Lemon Family Foundation.

 Given by The Meltzer Family

-Students in Bulldog Productions, an Upper School activity credit offered in the fall and spring trimesters, will use the studio to craft content for live broadcasts of athletic events and the video display board at the stadium.
+Students in Bulldog Productions, an Upper School activity credit offered in the fall and spring trimesters, use the studio to craft content for live broadcasts of athletic events and the video display board at the stadium.

-Middle School students will also have the opportunity to use the studio during a video production unit built into the technology curriculum.
-Working in groups, they will plan, shoot and edit video stories using much of the same equipment and software as Upper School students.
+Middle School students also have the opportunity to use the studio during a video production unit built into the technology curriculum.
+Working in groups, they plan, shoot and edit video stories using much of the same equipment and software as Upper School students.